geopython/diving-into-pygeoapi/workshop/docs/publish/index.md

+---
+title: Publish your first dataset with pygeoapi
+---

 # Publish your first dataset with pygeoapi

 In this exersize you are going to publish a vector dataset using pygeoapi.
 You can use any dataset or select one of the datasets available in the [/tests/data](https://github.com/geopython/pygeoapi/tree/master/tests/data) folder of the pygeoapi repository.